 1. The Garage Door Lowering Onto Someone

-Like we noted in the opening, garage doors rely on a number of components to work properly.
-One of the more important components is the springs, which are responsible for the raising and lowering of the door itself.
-Unfortunately, the springs are also somewhat problematic, as they can rust, crack or loosen up, which often leads to failure over time.
+One of the most important components of your garage door is the springs.
+The springs are responsible for the raising and lowering of the door itself.
+Unfortunately, the springs are also vulnerable to many problems, as they can rust, crack, or loosen up, which often leads to failure over time.
 While failing springs can lead to injury from an overhead door lowering unexpectedly, it can also cause you to be unable to raise the door.
-This can leave you locked in your garage, and if there’s no access to your house from the garage (or the access door is locked and you don’t have a key), you can suffer from dehydration and other injuries.